 - Easy to find near the city centre (see map below)

 You can thank the singer, Conchita Wurst, for the lights.

-In honour of the 2015 contest, held in Vienna’s Stadthalle, the city authorities took the opportunity to make a statement on gender equality by installing “couples” red and green lights at around 50 locations.
+In honour of the 2015 contest, held in Vienna’s Stadthalle, the city authorities took the opportunity to make a statement on gender equality and sexual orientation by installing “couples” red and green lights at around 50 locations.

 The original plan was to take the lights down after the event, but they proved so successful that they stayed.

 As well as their value as a social statement and tourist attraction, the new symbols actually improve road safety.
 A study revealed that fewer people cross the road at red when the lights feature the couples, rather than the usual single man.

 Where to find the lights

 On my travels, I’ve been marking the couple lights as I come across them.
 The map below shows those I’ve found so far (you can tell which side of Vienna city centre I live on).
 You should come across them at many of the tourist hotspots, such as around the Rathausplatz and up the main shopping street (Mariahilfer Straße).